William Winwood Reade: Travels to Africa

-In 1868 Reade secured the patronage of London-based Gold Coast trader Andrew Swanzy to journey to West Africa.
+In 1867 Reade traveled to the United States to study anthropology with Louis Agassiz and Jeffries Wyman.
+The next year Reade secured the patronage of London-based Gold Coast trader Andrew Swanzy to journey to West Africa.
 After failing to get permission to enter the Ashanti Empire, Reade set out north from Freetown to explore the areas past the Solimana capital of Falaba.
 He was detained in Falaba by the local King Seedwa, who imprisoned him for three months under conditions of physical and mental hardship.
 Legend has it that King Seedwa set four gruelling tasks for Reade each day of his captivity, all of which Reade completed with aplomb.
+Undaunted, Reade went back along his previous route and this time got permission to enter the Ashanti Empire.
+He traveled along the Niger, but as the source was inaccessible due to native wars, he went to the "gold mines of the Bouri", an area never explored by a European.

 Though Reade travelled over some unexplored territory, his findings excited little interest among geographers, due mostly to his failure to make accurate measurements of his journey as his sextant and other instruments had been left behind at Port Loko.
 However, his experiences of West Africa were not entirely lost to science, thanks to his correspondence with Charles Darwin.
 Darwin subsequently used information given by Reade for his publication The Descent of Man (1871).

 Soon after Reade's return, he published his The African Sketch-Book (1873), an account of his travels that also recommended greater British involvement in West Africa.
 Reade returned to Africa in 1873 to serve as a correspondent for the Ashanti War, but died not long after.
 He was buried in Ipsden churchyard, Oxfordshire, close to the family home.

 The Martyrdom Of Man (1872)

 The Martyrdom of Man (1872)—- whose summary line reads "From Nebula to Nation"—- is a secular, "universal" history of the Western world.
 Structurally, it is divided into four "chapters" of approximately 150 pages each: the first chapter, "War", discusses the imprisonment of men's bodies, the second, "Religion", that of their minds, the third, "Liberty", is the closest to a conventional European political and intellectual history, and the fourth, "Intellect", discusses the cosmogony characteristic of a "universal history".
+Charles Darwin agreed to review the book for gross errors shortly before publication.